Ashoolak/bankAccount/README.md

 ## Bank account

-**Project description**: This application is a *bank account stimulant* where you can add multiple cards, removes cards, deposit money, withdraw money, and make purchases just like an actual banking app.
+**Project description**: This application is a *bank account simulation* where you can add multiple cards, removes cards, deposit money, withdraw money, and make purchases just like an actual banking app.

 **Why is it important**: This project can be used by *everyone* since everyone uses their credit and debit cards